stephane-caron/pink/README.md

         task.set_target(configuration.get_transform_body_to_world(body))
 ```

-Once a task has its cost and (if applicable) target defined, it can be used to solve inverse kinematics.
+A task can be added to the inverse kinematics once both its cost and target (if applicable) are defined.

 ### Differential inverse kinematics

-Pink solves differential inverse kinematics, meaning it outputs a velocity that steers the robot model towards a configuration that achieves all tasks at best.
-If we keep integrating that velocity, and task targets don't change in the meantime, we will converge to that configuration:
+Pink solves differential inverse kinematics, meaning it outputs a velocity that steers the robot towards achieving all tasks at best.
+If we keep integrating that velocity, and task targets don't change over time, we will converge to a stationary configuration:

 ```python
 dt = 6e-3  # [s]